Machine Learning for Electrode Materials: Property Prediction via Composition: Dataset and Methods

 To summarize the compositional characteristics of the clusters, a barycentric representative material is selected for each of them using the Element Movers Distance (ElMD) ~\cite{hargreaves2020earth}, a metric designed to quantify chemical similarity between materials.
-ElMD employs the Wasserstein distance\cite{vallender1974calculation}, an optimal transport-based measure, to compute the minimal ``cost'' required to transform one elemental composition into another.
+ElMD employs the Earth Mover's, or Wasserstein, distance\cite{vallender1974calculation}, an optimal transport-based measure, to compute the minimal ``cost'' required to transform one elemental composition into another.
 By identifying the material within each cluster that exhibits the lowest average ElMD to all other members of the same cluster, a chemically representative prototype is determined for each label.
-This approach enables a concise and meaningful interpretation of the typical composition underlying each cluster, allowing for rapid assessment of their overall chemical nature.

-For example, lithium iron phosphate (LFP), a widely used cathode material, is found in cluster 6 in Figure \ref{tsne_dbscan}, thereby validating the chemical relevance and interpretability of the clustering results.
+This approach enables a concise and meaningful interpretation of the typical composition underlying each cluster, allowing for rapid assessment of each clusters overall chemical nature.
+Whilst it may not precisely uncover the most widely used cathodes as the representative material, it does allow the expert to make a quick assessment that draws on their past experience.
+For example, lithium iron phosphate, $LiFePO_4$ (LFP), is a widely used cathode material, found in cluster 6 in Figure \ref{tsne_dbscan}.
+Although this is not a perfect match with the cluster 6 representative material, $Li_4Fe_3Sb(PO_4)_4$, it is evident that this is a doped variant of LFP.
 The distribution of working ions across all DBSCAN-identified clusters is shown in Figure~\ref{ion_allclu}, revealing how different charge carriers are spatially organized within the embedded feature space.

-To assess the impact of dimensionality reduction on the preservation of geometric structure, the global distortion is quantified by comparing average inter-point distances in the original high-dimensional feature space with those in the embedded low-dimensional representation.
-These comparative metrics, averaged across DBSCAN clusters, are reported in Figure \ref{dist_cluster} of the Appendix, providing a quantitative measure of structural fidelity during the embedding process.
+To assess the level of distortion introduced by the embedding process, we can compare how well the global geometric structure compares between the high- and low-dimensional points.
+The global distortion is quantified by comparing average inter-point (Euclidean) distances in the original high-dimensional feature space with those in the embedded low-dimensional representation.
+These distance matrices are averaged across each DBSCAN cluster for brevity, and reported in Figure \ref{dist_cluster} of the Appendix, which provides a quantitative measure of the structural fidelity retained inside each cluster, and between clusters, during the embedding process.